 There is evidence of human inhabitants in Guatemala going back to 18,000 BC.
 The first established culture in Guatemala were the Clovis, who inhabited Guatemala around 11,000 B.C.
-Most of their most of their subsistence involved hunting the large animals that roamed about in Guatemala at this time.
+Most of their subsistence involved hunting the large animals that roamed about in Guatemala at this time.

 Around 3000 BC agriculture started to become more prevalent.
 Farming communities thrived which in turn led to an increase in the population.